 Research consultancy (i.e., local governance, public policy, and systems improvement)

-Land and water use planning (i.e., CLUP / CDP preparation)
+Land and water use planning (i.e., CLUP / CDP preparation, conduct of feasibility studies)

-Trainings on local development planning, project management, and public policy
+Trainings on local development planning, local project leadership, and public policy

 Media interviews on urban and local government issues